SkiFire13/master-thesis/chapters/background/5-parity-games.typ

   rect((2.5, 1), (7.5, -4.5), radius: .5, stroke: .5pt)
 })

+#example("parity game")[
+  In @parity-example we can see an example of a parity game with 5 vertices.
+Circles represent vertices controlled by player 0 while squares represent vertices controlled by player 1.
+Each vertex is shown with its name and its priority.
+The vertices have been divided in two groups based on the winner on the vertices in them.
+The left one is winning for player 0 because from $v_0$ it can always go downwards to $v_1$, from which the only possible response possible for player 1 is to go back to $v_0$.
+Player 0 can thus force such play in which the higher infinitely visited priority is 2, hence the vertices are winning for player 0.
+In the right group a similar situation happens where player 1 can force any play to go through vertex $v_3$ infinitely often and thus winning the game.
+Notice that the edges from $v_0$ to $v_2$ and from $v_2$ to $v_1$ are never a good choice for the players, since they lead from a vertex that is winning for the player to one that is losing.

   #figure(
     parity_game_example(false),
     caption: [Example of a parity game],
   ) <parity-example>
+]

-We will first introduce graphs and some convenient notation for them.
+We will now introduce graphs and some convenient notation for them.
 Moreover we will also need a formal notion for infinitely recurring elements in a sequence in order to describe the winner of a parity game.

 #notation("graph, successors and predecessors")[
   A simple graph is a pair $(V, E)$ where $V$ is the set of vertices and $E subset.eq V times V without {(v, v) | v in V}$ is the set of edges.
 It is called finite if $V$ is finite.